Plaxton Paramount: Paramount II

+Paramount III

 The Paramount III was launched late in 1986.
 It introduced still stronger body structures than before and to quote a Plaxtons advert of the time "Progress is Paramount".
 It had bonded glazing as standard and also featured some more obvious changes to the design, notably the replacement of the original sloping and small "feature windows" with one small pentagonal window immediately behind the cab or door, with Plaxton's "castle" logo being engraved on it (though this was omitted on the shortest 8.5 metre bodies).
 Changes to the front end consisted of a new grille and bumper, and changes to the shape and angle of the windscreen.
 The rear window contained a blind like decal at the base with a castle badge in the centre.
 The dashboard consisted of a moulded cabinet; gone was the Formica and wood of the earlier versions.
 In the centre of the black finished cabinet was a large "castle" logo.
 Airline style locker doors were now available on the parcel racks to further give a sleek appearance like a 747.
 The Paramount 4000 mk.II double decker remained in production with no external changes, although in 1989 these did receive a mk.III type frontal treatment.

+Expressliner

+In March 1989, Plaxton launched the Expressliner, a variant of the Plaxton Paramount III 3500 built to National Express specification on Volvo B10M chassis.
+These coaches were leased through National Expressliners Ltd, a joint venture between Plaxton and National Express that intended to form a uniform fleet of Plaxton-bodied National Express coaches across the United Kingdom.

-A variant of the Plaxton Paramount III 3500 built to National Express specification on Volvo B10M chassis was named Expressliner.
-It was fitted with a windowless, moulded plastic rear end featuring an embossed National Express double-N logo.
-The rear end could be replaced by a standard Paramount rear end when the coach was no longer used for National Express services.
+The Expressliner was equipped as standard with side-loading luggage lockers, a toilet and an on-board servery in Rapide specification, as well as a windowless, moulded plastic rear end featuring an embossed National Express 'double-N' logo, which could be replaced by a standard Paramount rear end when the coach was no longer used for National Express services.
+A total of 150 Paramount Expressliners were delivered to National Express coach operators before it was succeeded in 1992 by the Plaxton Premiere 350-based Expressliner II on the same Volvo B10M chassis.

+Mini Paramount

 A solitary Mini Paramount was built on a Mercedes-Benz 811D van chassis in 1988.
 Like its predecessor the Mini Supreme it was built at Plaxton's southern service centre at Ware rather than the main Scarborough factory.
 The sides and rear of the body of similar styling to the larger Paramounts, but it had a standard Mercedes-Benz van bonnet, Supreme IV headlamps and a Mini Supreme windscreen.
 Only one was built, as the Beaver minibus body made by Plaxton's Reeve Burgess subsidiary could be sold at a more competitive price.